SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

      ![status](./images/cc-status.png)

-11. In the overview of your subaccount you can see the Connector State to the SAP Cloud Platform
+11. In the overview of your subaccount you can see the Connector State to the SAP BTP

     ![status](./images/cc-status2.png)

 With this step the on-premise setup is finished.

-### **B: Create Destination on SAP Cloud Platform**
+### **B: Create Destination on SAP BTP**

-1. Login to your SAP Cloud Platform subaccount
+1. Login to your SAP BTP subaccount
 2. Create a new Destination
    1. Open the Connectivity entry and select Destination
    2. Click on "New Destination"